hyprwm/hyprland-wiki/content/crashes-and-bugs/_index.md

 1. Build Hyprland in debug (`make debug`).
 2. Start Hyprland and get it to crash.
-3. In a tty or terminal, do `coredumpctl debug Hyprland`.
+3. In a TTY or terminal, do `coredumpctl debug Hyprland`.
-   - If gdb asks you for symbols, say `y`.
+   - If GDB asks you for symbols, say `y`.
    - If it asks about paging, say `c`.
 4. Once you get to `(gdb)`, start file logging with `set logging enabled`.
    - For a specific file, use `set logging file output.log`.